jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_hours.rst

     AssertionError: Tuples differ: (['05', '00'], ['08', '00']) != ('05', '08')
     AssertionError: Tuples differ: (['23', '00'], ['04', '00']) != ('23', '04')

-  the ``duration`` :ref:`function<functions>` returns the result of splitting the timestamps but the test expects the hours, I change it to match the expectation
+  the ``duration`` :ref:`function<what is a function?>` returns the result of splitting the timestamps but the test expects the hours, I change it to match the expectation

   .. code-block:: python